ceetaro/Suitkaise/suitkaise/skglobal/revamped_skglobal.md

     "np": "a/normalized/path/up_to_your_project_root"
 }
 ```
 All skpath operations return this 2 path dict, and all sk modules accept this dict.
-Converting this object to a string will return ONLY the absolute path (as to work with other standard path modules and standard programming concepts)
+Converting this object to a string will return ONLY the absolute path (as to work with other standard path modules and standard programming concepts). this object has methods for comparison as well as the aforementioned string conversion.

 ```python
 from suitkaise import skpath